Pixel

 Hit-and-run accidents are terrifying.
 Not only have you been the victim of a violent collision, but you’ve also been left alone to fend for yourself.
 There’s a reason that New Jersey law requires motorists involved in an accident to stay on the scene.
-It’s the right thing to do, especially those who have been hurt and need assistance.
+It’s the right thing to do, especially for those who have been hurt and need assistance.
 Not doing so isn’t just wrong; it’s negligent.

 The New Jersey State Police fatal accident report recorded 39 fatal hit-and-run crashes involving 63 vehicles in 2018.
 Tragically, the majority of those killed by hit-and-run drivers in New Jersey were unprotected pedestrians.